-Antibodies that detect CD1e can be used in several scientific applications, including Western Blot, Immunocytochemistry, Immunohistochemistry (Paraffin), Immunohistochemistry and Flow Cytometry.
-These antibodies target CD1e in Human, Mouse and Rat samples.
-Our CD1e polyclonal antibodies are developed in Rabbit.
-Find the CD1e antibody that fits your needs.
-Choose from 1 of 4 CD1e antibodies, which have been validated in experiments with 11 images featured in our data gallery.
+Antibodies that detect HKDC1 can be used in several scientific applications, including Western Blot, Immunocytochemistry, Immunohistochemistry (Paraffin), Immunoprecipitation and ELISA.
+These antibodies target HKDC1 in Human, Mouse and Rat samples.
+Our HKDC1 polyclonal and monoclonal antibodies are developed in Rabbit and Mouse.
+Find the HKDC1 antibody that fits your needs.
+Choose from 1 of 10 HKDC1 antibodies, which have been validated in experiments with 25 images featured in our data gallery.

 Browse primary antibodies for WB, Flow, IHC, ICC/IF, ELISA, IP, and other applications.
 Antibodies with Advanced Verification data have been validated for specificity to ensure that the antibody binds to the antigen stated.
 If you cannot find the antibody you're looking for, contact us today to develop custom antibodies for specific targets, species and applications.
 View more